Shriiii01/prompter/README.md

 # 🎬 AI Magic - Prompt Enhancer

-A **clean, professional** Chrome extension that enhances AI prompts with a sleek 2-click workflow.
+A **clean, professional** Chrome extension that enhances AI prompts with unlimited access and a sleek 2-click workflow.

 ## ✨ Features

 - **2-Click Enhancement**: Click icon → Click insert
+- **Unlimited Access**: No usage limits - enhance as many prompts as you want
 - **Clean UI**: Black transparent popup with white text
 - **Professional Animations**: Smooth, minimal transitions
 - **Universal Compatibility**: Works on ChatGPT, Claude, Gemini, and more